sphw/k5/README.md

 Now lets discuss the "bad" reasons.
 I've always been fascinated by kernel development, and have long wanted to try it out for myself.
 Of course I could have just contributed to an existing kernel, but that wouldn't be as fun.

 ## What
-Right now there is some basic functionality mainly for Cortex-M.
+Right now there is some basic functionality mainly for ARMv8M.
+There is an example project for the STM32L5, though it *should* work on any v8m CPU with a little modification.
+You can send and recieve messages between threads, the scheduler will pre-empt your tasks at set intervels, and there is a built in logging framework using defmt.

+## What's Next

+I've got plans!
+So so many plans...
+Basically I think the order of tasks will be as follows
+- [ ] Finish the initial set of syscalls (recv, call, send, logs, caps)
+- [ ] Write MPU region solver and add MPU support for Cortex-M
+- [ ] Make the UX better for the kernels APIs.
+Basically make starting the kernel and threads easier.
+- [ ] Document both the code, and the design choices of the project
+- [ ] Attempt to use Kani or Creusot to verify the base scheduler
+- [ ] Port to RISC-V ?
+- [ ] Add support for building and using TZ / PMP enclave tasks
+- [ ] Investiage porting to MMU based systems

+The order is subject to change based on what I feel like is the shiniest object, but that's the basic roadmap.
+If any of those things sound interesting to you and you want to help out, please reach out.

 ## Name

 Ok, so to be honest the name was a happy-ish accident.
 I needed a random name, and I knew I was building an L4 kernel.
 So a number and letter sounded nice together.
 But I now have two nice stories to backup the name.
 The first is that much like k8s or i18n, the 5 is a stand in for the rest of the word "kernel".
 Also, mountains in the Karakoram region of a few countries (I'm not here to create geopolitical conflict), are surveyed starting with K. K5 is Gasherbrum 1, which serves as the inspiration for the logo.

 ## Credits
 This projects owes a lot to seL4 and Hubris OS, both fantastic kernels and resources.
 The context-switching, syscall code, and build system are heavily inspired by Hubris.
 The scheduler and IPC system are heavily based on seL4.
+The logging system is just straight up defmt, but the RTT block is accessed through the kernel.
+Huge thanks to the Ferrous systems and the rest of the Rust embedded community, who have helped make embedded development far friendly to work with.